OpenLI-NZ/openli/doc/CollectorDoc.md

                        RabbitMQ instance.
 * sipallowfromident -- set to 'yes' to allow the SIP "From:" field to be used for target identification.
 Defaults to "no".
+* sipusesessiondir  -- set to 'yes' to include the "sessionDirection" field in IPMMIRIs derived from SIP messages.
+Defaults to "no".
 * maskimapcreds     -- set to 'yes' to have OpenLI replace any clear-text or base64 encoded credentials in IMAP traffic that has been intercepted using an email intercept with "XXX".